 User().setName("Foo", "Bar")

-Here, the firstName, lastName variables and the displayUserName() function is private but the setName() function is public.
-They all have access to its parents functions scope, in other word its outer functions scope.
-So, if we have only access the function call of User then we can’t access or modify the value of firstName, lastName and displayUserName properties, but only has access to the setName function as expected.
+In this context, the variables firstName and lastName, along with the displayUserName() function, are private.
+On the other hand, the setName() function is public.
+All these elements have access to the scope of their parent functions, meaning their outer functions' scope.
+As a result, if we only have access to the function call of "User," we cannot access or modify the values of firstName, lastName, and displayUserName properties.
+However, we can access and use the setName function as intended.